 Since this landmark occasion, we have re-digitised original copies of all our journals from 1665 to 1996 to create The Royal Society Journals Archive.

-The Science in the Making project is an ambitious digitisation programme that aims to make over 35,000 items of archival material related to the publication of the Society’s scientific journals available online.
-This website presents the complex material that lies behind the published articles, such as peer review reports, correspondence, photographs, illustrations and early drafts.
-The varied content includes reviews by Darwin, correspondence by Newton, and an extensive collection of photography from the British Antarctic expedition.
+Science in the Making is our permanent digital archive portal containing 30,000 items of archival material and 250,000 individual images related to the publication of the Society’s scientific journals.
+This website presents the complex material that lies behind the published articles, such as peer reviews, correspondence, photographs, illustrations and early drafts.
+The varied content includes reviews by Darwin, correspondence by Newton, astronomical observations, electrical experiments, anatomical illustrations and more, drawing from every branch of science.

 Our history of science journal, Notes and Records, has been publishing since 1938.
 In addition to publishing peer-reviewed research articles in all areas of the history of science, technology and medicine, Notes and Records welcomes other forms of contribution including: research notes elucidating recent archival discoveries (in The Royal Society Collections and elsewhere).